 The biological utility of emotions took another step forward when Harvard University's George Vaillant, MD proposed that joyous emotions are evolutionarily based to guide us to become more spiritual and kinder people, and to enable us to recover from trauma and continue to evolve.

 As people began using the method over time, Mellin could see that their needs in training changed.
 At first, they needed to use the tools to address problems, such as anxiety, depression, work stress, unhealthy habits, and relationship issues, but they stayed with the method to experience more of the higher rewards of life.
 Their increasingly-connected brain (“neural integration”) unleashed a natural desire to seek higher purpose and, at the same time, rewire the past and live more fully in the present.
-EBT leader and psychotherapist Judy Zehr, LPC, MA, a specialist in attachment science, suggested that the method promoted acquired secure attachment, often a central goal of psychotherapy.
-Mellin developed advanced courses in the method to enhance that emotional evolution, making the EBT program a neuroscience-based advancement of Erikson’s developmental stages.
+EBT leader and psychotherapist Judy Zehr, LPC, MHRM, a specialist in attachment science, suggested that the method promoted acquired secure attachment, often a central goal of psychotherapy.
+Dave Ingebritsen, PhD and the late C. Anne Brown, PhD shaped the use of the method for those most at risk of psychopathology.
+Mellin developed advanced courses in the method to enhance that emotional evolution, making the EBT program a neuroscience-based advancement of Erikson's developmental stages.
 These courses are now in their fourth edition.

-Mellin recalls, “I was so depressed about my mother’s declining health.
-I knew that it would not be long before we would lose her.
-I awoke about 4 a.m. feeling bone-chillingly alone – in extreme stress – and the tools were next to useless.
-Also, in the backfields of my mind were memories of the evening before in an EBT course for medical students.
-Igor had presented the science on the essentiality of positive emotions and reward.
-In a moment of insight, I realized that the entire system I had spent 20 years developing had to be scrapped.
-It was based on three emotional states, and there were clearly five.
-Brain-based emotional processing was more complex than I had thought and the days of it being sufficient to check in with feelings were over.
-With five stress levels, we needed an entirely new question: ‘What’s my number?’”
+Mellin recalls, “I was so depressed about my mother's declining health and one morning awoke about 4 a.m., feeling bone-chillingly alone - in extreme stress - and the tools didn't help me.
+Also, I remembered Igor speaking about EBT in a class on the method for medical students the previous evening on the biologic essentiality of positive emotions and eudonic rewards.
+In a moment of insight, I realized that the entire system I had spent 20 years developing fell short.
+It was based on three emotional states, but there were clearly two more to cover extremes, one to treat stress overload and the other to access states of rapture and joy.
+With five stress levels, asking 'How do I feel?'' was not enough.
+We needed to ask an entirely new question: 'What's my number?’”

 After this realization, there was no turning back.
 Her mother passed away on May 1, and in the next three years, Mellin grieved, cared for her father, and developed a new approach to the method: The EBT 5-Point System of Emotional and Behavioral Regulation.